Itineraries and routes

 Day 1

-All groups will finish in Anaktuvuk Pass, a Native village that sits on the Continental Divide and that has an airstrip with daily flights back to Fairbanks.
-Most clients take a red-eye flight that night.
+Groups typically finish in Anaktuvuk Pass, a Native village that sits on the Continental Divide and that has an airstrip with daily flights back to Fairbanks.
+We travel to Fairbanks as a group and most clients take a red-eye flight home that night.

 We recommend that you build some flexibility into your return flight, because occasionally groups get stuck in the field for an extra day due to weather.
-Plan to fly out a date layer, or have a flexible ticket.
+Plan to fly out a day later, or have a flexible ticket.

 Daily schedule

 Each trip is different, and we do not expect (or want) groups to follow a universal program-wide schedule or routine.
-You do you — come up with a schedule that works for the location, terrain, conditions, the guides, and the group.
+Each group will develop a schedule that works for the location, terrain, conditions, guides, and participants.

 That said, most days look something like this: